adamveld12/heroku-buildpack-chicagoboss/README.md

 ### Gotchas

 ##### You're running cb_admin or other apps
 Deploying with cb_admin wired up in the boss config will (for some reason I haven't determined yet) screw up the routing when its running on heroku.
 This means none of your routes will resolve correctly and they will error out.
-To remedy this, just remove it from your boss.config and rebar.config before you deploy your app.
+The boss config transformer automatically removes all addons except for your app.
+This means that using addons isn't officially support at the moment.

 ##### You're using the multi build pack
 Make sure you set a PATH variable in your config vars to the values from bin/release PATH: in the bin/release file.
 Doing this will allow the scripts to see the Erlang VM binaries.